cashvee/cryptonite_taskphase_kashvi/rev_engg/pico_ctf/arm-series challenges/ARMssembly 0.md

 What integer does this program print with arguments 4112417903 and 1169092511?
 File: chall.S
-Flag format: picoCTF{XXXXXXXX} -> (hex, lowercase, no 0x, and 32 bits.
+Flag format: picoCTF{XXXXXXXX} -> (hex, lowercase, no 0x, and 32 bits.)

+**What I did:**
+Before branching to .L3, value of [sp, 12] is being load and then printed.
-**Convert 4134207980 into a 32 bit hex string** **Flag:** picoCTF{f5f5f5f4}
+So we convert 4112417903 to a 32 bit hex string which is the flag

+**Flag:** picoCTF{f5f5f5f4}

-I would say that I am somewhat comfortable with classic x86 assembly, but I had to learn about ARM for this challenge
+I had to learn about ARM Assembly for this challenge

-this is pure gpt info, that I needed to refer as I went along with this challenge.
+this is the info that I referred to, as I went along with this challenge.

 In ARM assembly language, the instructions and directives you mentioned serve different purposes, from performing operations to defining sections and managing data.
 Here’s a brief explanation of each: